Policies

 Promotional material will not be posted on exterior doors.
 Exceptions include informational materials relating to housing and dining facility operations (i.e., hours of operation, etc.) or urgent or emergency information at the discretion of the designated approver.

 The University of North Dakota is a tobacco-free campus.
-The use of tobacco is prohibited within University buildings, parking structures, walkways, arenas, in University or state fleet vehicles, and on University owned property, not otherwise leased to other organizations.
+The use of tobacco is prohibited within university buildings, parking structures, walkways, arenas, in University or state fleet vehicles, and on University owned property, not otherwise leased to other organizations.
 Tobacco use includes the possession of any lighted tobacco product or the use of any oral tobacco product including electric cigarettes/pipes or other devices.

-The term weapon means any object or substance designed to inflict a wound, intimidate, cause injury, or incapacitate, including, but not limited to the possession or use of items such as fireworks, firearms, explosive devices, metal-tipped darts, knives with blades five or more inches in length, bows and arrows, BB guns, martial arts weapons, pellet guns, paintballs and/or paintball guns, imitation guns (squirt/toy) and ammunition, or other potentially dangerous items.
+The term weapon means any object or substance designed to inflict a wound, intimidate, cause injury, or incapacitate, including, but not limited to, the possession or use of items such as fireworks, firearms, explosive devices, metal-tipped darts, knives with blades five or more inches in length, bows and arrows, BB guns, martial arts weapons, pellet guns, paintballs and/or paintball guns, imitation guns (squirt/toy) and ammunition, or other potentially dangerous items.
 These items are not permitted in the residence halls.
-See the Code of Student Life for weapons on campus (including in automobiles) that are not allowed.
+See the Code of Student Life for weapons on campus (including automobiles) that are not allowed.
 Possession of such items could result in removal from the residence halls.
 The University Police Department (UPD) has a 24-hour accessible gun locker where weapons may be stored.
 If you have any questions, please call UPD at 701.777.3491.